DUI v. DWI: What is the Difference?

 Driving While Impaired

-Police can also arrest you for DWI if a breath test shows a BAC of .07 percent, or there is evidence that alcohol or drugs have affected your normal condition while operating a motor vehicle.
-Police officers can establish grounds for DWI by performing a variety of field sobriety tests.
+Police can also arrest you for DWI charge if a breath test shows a blood alcohol concentration of .07 percent, or there is evidence that alcohol or drugs have affected your normal condition while operating a motor vehicle.
+Police officers can establish grounds for DWI charge by performing a variety of field sobriety tests.

 “The difference between DUI and DWI is really very slight,” says Stamm.
 “In most cases, when you submit to the test, if it’s enough above a .08, they can comfortably charge both offenses.”